SIakovlev/CarND_Term1_P2/writeup_template.md

 ![alt text][image14]

+Each layer captured some important feature from the original image.
 There are a few noticeable categories:

-* Layers that emphasise edges of the image objects (digits, sign edge)
+* Layers that emphasise edges of the image objects (digits, sign edge), for instance maps 0, 2, 12, 13
-* Layers that emphasise inner part of the signan object
+* Layers that emphasise one part of the edges more than others: 10, 3, 4
+* Layers that emphasise details in the opposite way: 12 and 14, 6 and 2
+* Some layers emphasise just digits, wehreas others emphasis both digits and sign edge: 12 and 2
+* Some other interesting examples such as:
+    * 16 and 17 layers captured inner and outer edges of digits and sign edges respectively.
+The same for 8 and 0.
+    * Layers 3 and 4 captured details in othogonal directions